BMH/CCV Medical Assisting Program

 Begin Your Career Path as a Medical Assistant

 Are you dreaming of a hands-on medical career?
 Can you see yourself wearing scrubs and a stethoscope, working as part of a medical team?
-Compassionate people who enjoy helping others are great candidates for a medical assisting career!
+Compassionate people who enjoy helping others are great candidates for a career in medical assisting!

 Medical assistants work with doctors and other healthcare professionals to provide quality care for patients.
 They take vital signs, draw blood, and perform lab tests.
-They also file patients’ medical records, fill out insurance forms, answer telephones, and schedule patient appointments.
+They also update patients’ medical records, fill out insurance forms, answer telephones, and help schedule patient appointments.

-Employment is expected to grow much faster than average, with excellent job opportunities.
-Students in the Medical Assistant program learn high-demand skills, preparing them for entry-level positions within clinical settings.
+Employment for medical assistants is expected to grow much faster than average, with excellent job opportunities.
+Students in the BMH/CCV Medical Assistant Program learn high-demand skills that prepare them for entry-level positions in a variety of clinical settings.

-Brattleboro Memorial Hospital and Community College of Vermont have partnered to create an apprenticeship program, supported by the Vermont Department of Labor’s Apprenticeship Expansion Grant.
-This one-semester program is limited to 20 participants.
+Brattleboro Memorial Hospital and Community College of Vermont have partnered to create an apprenticeship program supported by the Vermont Department of Labor’s Apprenticeship Expansion Grant.
+This six-month program is limited to 20 participants.

-The medical assisting apprenticeship is a great way to begin working toward a certificate or associate degree at CCV.
-The apprenticeship includes 15 college credits, which can be applied to the administrative or clinical medical assisting certificates and the health science associate degree program.
+The medical assisting apprenticeship program is a great way to begin working toward a certificate or associate degree at CCV.
+The apprenticeship includes 15 college credits, which can be applied to CCV’s clinical medical assisting certificate as well as CCV’s health science associate degree program.

-New Classes will begin on January 16, 2024.
-The curriculum will consist of a combination of classroom instruction at CCV-Brattleboro and supervised clinical practice at BMH.
+New Classes will begin on September 3, 2024 and finish in March 2025.
+The curriculum consists of a combination of classroom and online instruction (at CCV-Brattleboro) and supervised clinical practice at Brattleboro Memorial Hospital.

 The application process consists of five steps: